blissworks-devops/airspace-hugo/exampleSite/content/english/_index.md

   enable: true
   bg_image: images/slider-bg.jpg
   bg_overlay: true
-  title: Blissworks <br/> & Design Agency
+  title: Blissworks <br/> & Consulting and Advanced Managed Services
   content: Freeing you from the burden of legacy IT systems and empowering you to
     harness the full potential of Cloud
   button: